 Prior to rebranding as Hastings Contemporary, the gallery was anchored by a permanent collection that included works by many leading British contemporary artists.
 The gallery is now primarily focused on hosting a programme of temporary exhibitions of modern and contemporary (mostly) British art.

-Current and upcoming temporary exhibitions include:
+Current and planned temporary exhibitions include:

 Visiting Hastings Contemporary